Jean McCrindle

-Jean McCrindle (24 April 1937 – 14 December 2022) was a feminist and left-wing activist who was prominent in the Women Against Pit Closures movement during the 1984–85 coal miners' strike.
-Her career was as a teacher and lecturer, and was on the advisory board of the feminist publisher Virago Press.
+Jean McCrindle (24 April 1937 – 14 December 2022) was a feminist and left-wing activist who was prominent in the Women Against Pit Closures movement during the 1984–1985 United Kingdom miners' strike.
+Her career was as a teacher and lecturer, and she was on the advisory board of the feminist publisher Virago Press.

 Biography

 Her father was Scottish actor Alex McCrindle; both her parents were members of the Communist Party of Great Britain.
 She was primarily raised in London by her mother.
 McCrindle became a Communist in 1955, aged 18, partly under the tutelage of the historian Raphael Samuel.
 They were briefly engaged.
 Both left the party the following year, after the Soviet-led invasion of Hungary.

 McCrindle studied History the University of St Andrews and was the first secretary of the Scottish New Left Clubs.
 Her friendship group included many of the key figures in the New Left, including the miners' leader Lawrence Daly, with whom she collaborated in establishing the Fife Socialist League, and the historians E. P. Thompson and Sheila Rowbotham.

 Her career was in teaching and lecturing, notably at the Northern College, near Barnsley.
 She was active in the women's liberation movement and the women's peace movement and was on the advisory board of the feminist publisher Virago Press.

 At the time of the 1984–85 miners' strike, she was a political ally of the leader of the National Union of Mineworkers, Arthur Scargill.
 McCrindle helped to set up the first miners' wives support group and was treasurer of the nationwide Women Against Pit Closures (WAPC), speaking, fund-raising and campaigning widely.
 She later completed a doctoral thesis about the WAPC movement.

 She stood unsuccessfully for the House of Commons twice, as the Labour Party candidate contesting Sheffield Hallam in 1983 and High Peak in 1987.